All Episodes

 They did.

-CBS called him a Republican, which is why, ladies and gentlemen, I refer to him as Congressman William Jefferson, Democrat Louisiana.
+CBS called him a Republican, which is why, ladies and gentlemen, I refer to him as Congressman William Jefferson, Democrat, Louisiana.

 Anyway, back to the story.

-Republicans in the House are upset they think Hastert's wrong on the law, that the Constitution does not, in fact, give members of Congress a right to use their offices to hide evidence of felonies.
+They think Hastert's wrong on the law, that the Constitution does not, in fact, give members of Congress a right to use their offices to hide evidence of felonies.

-Second, they're mad about Haster's handling of the politics one Republican aide said, we had a chance to even the score on this ethics thing of the Democrats' culture of corruption attacks.
+One Republican aide said, We had a chance to even the score on this ethics thing of the Democrats' culture of corruption attacks.

 There's no way we're going to win it.